 - Responsibility:- Mention the person and department responsible for the plan.

 Your change management efforts can only be realized successfully if you plan your training program in line with your change initiatives.

-Here’s how to prepare a training template which can withstand the change lifecycle and enable the smooth transition.
+Here’s how to prepare a training template that can withstand the change lifecycle and enable a smooth transition.
 Identify: